TheSoftwareDesignLab/Kraken/README.md

 ### Use a faker in a test

 Kraken keeps a record of every Fake string generated, thats why each string will have an id associated.
-To generate a Faker string you need to follow the structure “$FAKERNAME_ID”.
+To generate a Faker string you need to follow the structure "$FAKERNAME_ID".

 ```
 @user1